ddworken/hishtory/README.md

-# hishtory: Better Shell Hishtory
+# hiSHtory: Better Shell History

 `hishtory` is a better shell history.
 It stores your shell history in context (what directory you ran the command it, whether it succeeded or failed, how long it took, etc).
 This is all stored in locally and end-to-end encrypted for syncing to to all your other computers.
 All of this is easily queryable via the `hishtory` CLI.
 This means from your laptop, you can easily find that complex bash pipeline you wrote on your server, and see the context in which you ran it.